The Toddy T2N Cold Brew System Review

 - How much coffee you want to brew at a time.

 - How hands on or off you want the brewing to be.

 - How much or how little effort you are willing to spend cleaning.

 The Toddy Home Cold Brew System Review

-The toddy is known for brewing coffee that is far less acidic than your average coffee.
+The Toddy is said to brew coffee that is up to 67% less acidic than your average coffee.

 It’s the brewer of choice in many cafes these days, and even coffee snobs can appreciate the coffee that comes from these simple brewers.